 - Bobby Rosenfeld Park

 - A space in front of the CN Tower, next to Rogers Center, is called Bobbie Rosenfeld Park.
 Its focal point is a large cascading fountain.
 It honors the Canadian athlete who won gold in the 400-meter relay at the 1928 Summer Olympics in Amsterdam.

 - Bobby was born in Russia in 1904, but her parents immigrated to Canada shortly after she was born.

 - Isabella Valancy Crawford Park

 - Isabella Crawford (1846-1887), a poet and novelist, is honored by a small park next to the CN Tower on Front Street.
-She is considered the first great Canadian poet.
+Moreover, she is considered the first great Canadian poet

-We invite you to try our Toronto Civic Center Tourist Scavenger Hunt or Old Toronto Tourist Scavenger Hunt.
-They are 2-3 hours each, self-guided walking tours that you do with your smartphone (how it works).
-You’ll come across most of these parks and much more.
+Now, we invite you to try our Toronto Civic Center Tourist Scavenger Hunt or Old Toronto Tourist Scavenger Hunt.
+In fact, each is a 2-3 hour self-guided walking tour that you do with your smartphone (how it works).
+Likewise, you’ll come across most of these parks and much more.
 Moreover, you’ll enjoy solving the various challenges at each step of the way while learning the history of Toronto.